-Do you have high ceilings in your home that you feel are empty and wasted space?
+Do you have a high vaulted cathedral ceiling in your home that you feel is empty wasted space?
 Through cathedral ceiling loft conversion, you can transform unused ceiling space into a functional loft room or living area.
 Reclaim that empty space and unleash your home’s potential.

 The terms “cathedral ceiling” and “vaulted ceiling” are now mostly synonymous, but historically they were different.
 The distinction is important because as early as AD 217 in the construction of Roman public baths, early vaulted ceilings were featuring domes and arches.

 Cathedral ceilings, on the other hand, traditionally feature straight sides that slope upward at the same angle as the exterior roof line.
-In today’s vernacular, vaulted ceilings may have curved or straight sides and symmetrical or asymmetrical lines.
+In today’s vernacular, a vaulted cathedral ceiling may have curved or straight sides and symmetrical or asymmetrical lines.
 So therefore “vaulted ceiling” and “cathedral ceiling” pretty much mean the same thing now.

 Reclaiming Lost Space